A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies

 See \cite{Douglass22} for a more detailed description of the CMD classification.

-In this study, we require our objects to be dominated by rotational motion (described in Section~\ref{sec:model} below).
+In this study, we analyze the rotation curves of galaxies.
+Thus, we require our objects to be dominated by rotational motion (described in Section~\ref{sec:model} below).
+Disk galaxies have velocity dispersions which are small compared to their rotational velocities, so the total dynamical mass of a disk galaxy can be calculated assuming that the centripetal acceleration is due to the gravitational force \citep{Sofue17}.
 As a result, we expect few galaxies in our sample to be in the red sequence.
-After visual inspection, we find that the red sequence galaxies that are in our final sample appear to be either red disk galaxies with little to no star formation (likely lenticulars) or elliptical galaxies that are still supported by rotation.
+After visual inspection, we find that the red sequence galaxies that are in our final sample appear to be either red-disk galaxies with little to no star formation (likely lenticulars) or elliptical galaxies that are still supported by rotation.